-A Notice of Intent to plug the well will be submitted to the Environmental Protection Agency (EPA) at least 60 days prior to the plugging operations (40 CFR 146.92 (c)).
+A Notice of Intent to plug the well will be submitted to the EPA at least 60 days prior to the plugging operations (40 CFR 146.92 (c)).
 Section 8.5 details the pre-plugging procedures that will be completed prior to plugging the well, and Section 8.6 contains a detailed description of the plugging procedures.

-After the project has verified that there are no external well integrity issues, the well will be flushed with a buffer fluid to remove any fluids or particulates that may be present in the well (Section 8.6).
+After the the project has verified that there are no external well integrity issues, the well will be flushed with a buffer fluid to remove any fluids or particulates that may be present in the well (Section 8.6).
 The weight of the buffer fluid will be determined from the final reservoir pressure measurement and will be chemically compatible with the formation fluids and solids to reduce the potential of corrosion of the well materials.
-A minimum of three casing volumes will be circulated without exceeding the fracture pressure of the storage formation.
+A minimum of three casing volumes will be circulated without exceeding the fracture pressure of the injection formation.

-The injection well casing will be plugged with cement to ensure that it does not provide a conduit outside the storage formation.
+The injection well casing will be plugged with cement to ensure that it does not provide a conduit outside the injection zone.
 Table 8-2 and Table 8-3 present the intervals that will be plugged as well as the materials and methods that will be used to plug the intervals.
-The cement volume required for each plug was calculated using the inside diameter of the deep casing string, the length of the zone to be plugged, and the yield of the cement slurry (1.18 ft3/sack for Class L or G or H and 1.07 ft3/sack for the CO2 resistant cement).
-The storage formation will be plugged using CO2 resistant cement with a retainer/squeeze method or other method approved by the Underground Injection Control (UIC) Director.
-A cement retainer will be set in the injection casing a minimum of 100 ft above the top perforation.
+The cement volume required for each plug was calculated using the inside diameter of the deep casing string, the length of the zone to be plugged, and the yield of the cement slurry (1.18 ft/sack for Class A or G or H and 1.07 ft/sack for the CO2-resistant cement).
+The injection zone will be plugged using CO2-resistant cement with a retainer/squeeze method or other method approved by the UIC Director.
+A cement retainer will be set in the injection casing 100 ft above the top perforation.
 These depths will be re-evaluated after the injection well has been drilled and precise formation depths have been established.
-CO2 resistant cement will be used to plug the storage formation; this will include a 20% excess volume to be squeezed into the storage formation.
-It requires approximately 0.2 sack of cement to seal 1 ft of hole, and this value may be used to estimate the amount of cement needed for different perforation scenarios.
+CO2-resistant cement will be used to plug the injection interval; this will include a 10% excess volume to be squeezed through the perforations into the injection formation.
+It requires approximately 0.26 sack of cement to seal one foot of perforated casing (including the 10% excess), and this value may be used to estimate for amount of cement needed for different perforation scenarios.

 The pressure used to squeeze the cement will be determined from the bottom-hole pressure data measured before beginning the plugging and abandonment process.
-The injection pressure of the cement will not exceed 90% of the fracture pressure of the storage formation.
-Once the squeeze volume of cement has been pumped through the retainer or calculated bottom hole pressure has reached maximum allowable pressure, the tubing stinger will be pulled out of the retainer and any remaining volume of cement will be spotted on top of the retainer.
+The injection pressure of the cement will not exceed 90% of the fracture pressure of the injection formation.
+If it appears that the injection pressure will exceed the maximum pressure, and the total amount of cement has not been pumped into the injection zone, cement pumping will cease.
+After allowing the pressure to decrease to an acceptable level, cement pumping will be attempted again.
+A rapid increase in pressure on the tubing would indicate that the perforations have been sealed with cement, and no additional cement will be added to the zone or the plug.

-The cement retainer will be capped with a minimum 100 ft plug of CO2 resistant cement.
-The cement stage tool (DV tool) will also be covered by a minimum of 100 ft plug of CO2 resistant cement.
+The cement retainer will be capped with 100 ft plug of CO2 resistant cement.
+The transition from 13CR casing to carbon steel casing will be covered by a 100 ft plug of cement.